Stevecmd/JopMed_v1/README.md

 * If it doesnt work use an explicit path for example: `python /media/stevecmd/48444E06444DF6EA/ALX/JopMed_v1/console.py`
 * Run jopmed(non-interactively): `echo "<command>" | ./console.py`

+## RESTful API
+The project relies on a `RESTful - Flask API`. <br />
+Below is a breakdown of the key aspects:
+1. Flask Application: The code starts by importing necessary modules and creating a Flask application instance.
+2. CORS Configuration: The CORS (Cross-Origin Resource Sharing) module is used to allow cross-origin requests to the API.
+3. Error Handling: The code defines a custom 404 error handler to return a JSON response for not found resources.
+4. Swagger Documentation: The Flasgger library is used to generate Swagger documentation for the API.
+5. Routes and Endpoints: The API defines several routes and endpoints for managing users, addresses, orders, doctors, comments, and other entities.
+These endpoints support HTTP methods like GET, POST, PUT, and DELETE.
+6. Database Storage: The code interacts with a storage engine (likely an ORM like SQLAlchemy) to perform CRUD (Create, Read, Update, Delete) operations on the database models.
+7. Response Handling: The API returns JSON responses for successful operations and provides appropriate error responses for failed requests.

 ## File Descriptions
 [console.py](console.py) - the console contains the entry point of the command interpreter.
 List of commands this console current supports: